A hangover can leave someone with fatigue, nausea, and muscle aches. People swear by certain hangover cures, but do home remedies really help?

 These drugs can reduce the inflammation in the body that alcohol causes to relieve headaches and muscle aches.

 People should use anti-inflammatories with caution when hungover, as the medication can further irritate the stomach lining.
-Chronic use of these drugs can lead to stomach ulcers.
-Some doctors caution against taking ibuprofen on an empty stomach for this reason.
+Chronic use of these drugs

 Do antacids help?